darktable-org/dtdocs/content/module-reference/processing-modules/diffuse.md

 - Zero affects both equally (isotropic)

 1st order anisotropy
-: The direction of diffusion of the _1st order speed_ setting.
+: The direction of diffusion of the low-frequency wavelet layers relative to the orientation of the gradient of the low-frequency (_1st order speed_ setting).

 2nd order anisotropy
-: The direction of diffusion of the _2nd order speed_ setting.
+: The direction of diffusion of the low-frequency wavelet layers relative to the orientation of the gradient of the high-frequency (_2nd order speed_ setting).

 3rd order anisotropy
-: The direction of diffusion of the _3rd order speed_ setting.
+: The direction of diffusion of the high-frequency wavelet layers relative to the orientation of the gradient of the low-frequency (_3rd order speed_ setting).

 4rd order anisotropy
-: The direction of diffusion of the _4th order speed_ setting.
+: The direction of diffusion of the high-frequency wavelet layers relative to the orientation of the gradient of the high-frequency (_4th order speed_ setting).

 ## edge management